Paul László: Biography

 László served in both World Wars.
 He fought with the Hungarian artillery on the Italian front in World War I, and he enlisted in the United States Army and served domestically during World War II.

-Autobiographical information is available on László's life in the publication "Designing With Spirit," an oral history conducted by the University of California, Los Angeles.
+Autobiographical information is available on László's life in the publication "Designing With Spirit", an oral history conducted by the University of California, Los Angeles.
 László donated much of his original materials to the Architecture and Design Collection at the University of California, Santa Barbara.
 His work is occasionally displayed at the Museum of Modern Art in New York City and is frequently seen in national and international retrospectives on 20th-century design.

 Personal life

-Paul László was married twice and had one son (Peter Paul) with his second wife, the actress Maxine Fife.
-László had two brothers; Stephen and Elemér.
+Paul László was married twice and had one son with his second wife, the actress Maxine Fife.
 László's remains are at the Westwood Village Memorial Park & Mortuary, Los Angeles, California.